Appsero/docs/docs/user-guide/add-theme.md

     <tr>
         <td>Homepage URL</td>
         <td><code>No</code></td>
-        <td>Webiste URL of the theme.
-Put Website URL based on hosted store.
-Put WordPress.org url of the theme if it is hosted on WordPress.org. </td>
+        <td>Website URL of the theme.
+Put Website URL based on the hosted store.
+Put WordPress.org URL of the theme if it is hosted on WordPress.org.</td>
     </tr>
     <tr>
         <td>Demo URL</td>